Segismundo Casado: Private life

 In 1920 Casado married María de las Mercedes de la Calle Condado; none of the sources consulted provides any information either on her or on her family, except that she survived the civil war.
 The marriage did not last and produced no offspring.
 It is not clear whether the couple divorced or the marriage was annulled.
 At unspecified time, either in the early or in the mid-1930s, Casado married María del Carmen Santodomingo de Vega (1911-1976).
 They had 2 children: Carmen and Segismundo Casado Santodomingo, born in the mid-1930s.
-In unclear circumstances the family got separated upon Casado leaving Spain in 1939; his wife and children remained in the country and initially sought refuge in the diplomatic legacy of Panama.
+In unclear circumstances the family got separated upon Casado leaving Spain in 1939; his wife and children remained in the country and initially sought refuge in the diplomatic legation of Panama.
 As the premises were stormed by the Francoists she was imprisoned and initially held in a cell with prostitutes.
 Later the family were denied passports.
-Casado’s efforts to secure their exit, aided informally by the British diplomacy in the early 1940s, proved fruitless.
+Casado's efforts to secure their exit, aided informally by British diplomacy in the early 1940s, proved fruitless.